The Canon of Sacred Scripture

 - Joseph dies at 110 and asks for his body to be returned to Chanaan.

-I used to think that Aaron, the brother of Moses, was the first high-priest.
+- I used to think that Aaron, the brother of Moses, was the first high-priest.
+And he is.
 But it is clear in the last part of Exodus that Moses himself is a high-priest, God’s ‘familiar friend,’ while Aaron is grouped together with the rest of the Levites.
 This changes later on.

 The rather exciting and confusing movement through the four books of the Kings, as the people move from the leadership of the rather randomly (seemingly) appointed Judges of the people to the Kings of Israel, and the destruction of the unity of the people with two rival kingships, one of Judah and the other of all Israel.
 Up and until the almost-total destruction of the nation, the loss of the northern tribes of Israel and the exile of the Judaite nobility and royal family.
 This period is accompanied by the rise of the prophetic ministry as great names like Isaiah and Elijah attempt to draw the kings of Israel and Judah back from idolatry to worship of the one, true God.
 Their legacy will be the brief restoration of Judah and Jerusalem and the growing legend of the Messiah to come.